CLARITI-REPHRAIN/mumin.github.io/index.md

   from social media, predict whether the verdict of the claim is `misinformation` or `factual`.
-- Tweet classification: Given a source tweet (i.e., not a reply, quote tweet or retweet) to be fact-checked, and its surrounding subgraph extracted from social medis, predict whether the tweet discusses a claim whose verdict is `misinformation` or `factual`.
+- Tweet classification: Given a source tweet (i.e., not a reply, quote tweet or retweet) to be fact-checked, and its surrounding subgraph extracted from social media, predict whether the tweet discusses a claim whose verdict is `misinformation` or `factual`.

 See [Getting Started](https://mumin-dataset.github.io/gettingstarted/) for a